-Before installing IDERA SQL Compliance Manager, consider the following best-practices:
+Before installing IDERA SQL Compliance Manager, consider the following best practices:

-- Ensure you review the hardware, software, permissions, and port requirements. - Decide whether you should install the Collection Server on a dedicated SQL Server instance. - If you plan to audit instances running SQL Server 2005 or later, install the Collection Server on a computer hosting the highest version of SQL Server running in your environment.
+- Ensure you review the hardware, software, permissions, and port requirements. - Decide whether you should install the Collection Server on a dedicated SQL Server instance. - A SQL Server instance to host the IDERA SQL CM and the IDERA Dashboard repository databases. - Have valid Service Account credentials for the IDERA Services. - If you plan to audit instances running SQL Server 2005 or later, install the Collection Server on a computer hosting the highest version of SQL Server running in your environment.
 For example, to accept event data from audited instances running SQL Server 2012, the Repository databases must reside on a SQL Server 2012 or higher instance.